jayshiai/ObsidianVault/Memory Location, Addresses and Operations.md

 # Big Endian and Little Endian

 - Big endian : Lower byte addresses are used for the most significant bytes of word.
-- Little endian: Lower byte addresses are used for least sign
+- Little endian: Lower byte addresses are used for least significant bytes of the word.

+# RISC Architecture

+## Reduced Instruction Set Architecture (RISC)